justin-chu/justinchu-website/README.md

 # www.justinchu.net

-Developed with React, Tailwind CSS, and Framer Motion.
+Developed with React and Framer Motion.